 Most benign brain tumours in adults start in the meninges.
 They are called meningiomas.

 Cancers that have spread to the brain from somewhere else in the body are called secondary brain tumours or brain metastases.

-This happens because cancer cells break away from the primary cancer and travel through the bloodstream to lodge in the brain.
-There they can begin to grow into new tumours.
+This happens because cancer cells can break away from the primary cancer and travel through the bloodstream to the brain.
+There they can grow into new tumours.